FROM OUR FOUNDER

 All had drawers filled with donated backpacks that had broken or would break upon first use

 All had sparse supply closets which forced the teachers to pay for supplies for their students out of their own pockets

-None had given feedback to donors about the poor quality of items donated, which made them unusable for their intended purpose
+None had given feedback to donors that the poor quality of items donated made the items unusable for their intended purpose.

 In a nutshell, I found that millions of dollars were spent each year on donations that didn't work and didn't inspire and that donors had no idea that they weren't making the impact they thought they were.